riscv-non-isa/riscv-asm-manual/riscv-asm.md

 Push/pop current options to/from the options stack.

-## Assembler Relocation Functions
+## Assembler Modifiers

-The following table lists assembler relocation expansions:
+The RISC-V assembler supports the following modifiers for relocatable addresses or for computing special values used in RISC-V instruction operands:

 Assembler Notation          | Description                    | Instruction / Macro
 :----------------------     | :---------------               | :-------------------